On this page

 The label must be clearly visible at all times.
 Replacement labels are available at any service centre.
 A defect notice and/or a penalty may be issued to registered operators of vehicles that do not comply from 1 January 2022.

-Shortly after first registration we send safety labels to all registered operators of electric or hybrid vehicles (EV labels) and hydrogen vehicles (H labels) withinstructions on how to attach the label (PDF, 124.48 KB)
+Shortly after first registration we send safety labels to all registered operators of electric or hybrid vehicles (EV labels) and hydrogen vehicles (H labels) with How to affix your labels (PDF, 119.61 KB)